 Lang travelled to England and was often distracted, but when he revived his interest in Mount Street, he found that it had been leased to some of his many enemies, Rev. Dr. Steel and Mr. Dean, for a school.
 They flatly declined to allow Lang to use the premises, even (or especially?) on Sundays.

 Lang was outraged, but in 1864 he did concede that:

 Dr. Steel and his friends expended about seventy pounds… in repairing the old church and fitting it up for a non-vested school, under the National Board; from which the present teacher and his two assistants have Government salaries to the amount of £160 altogether, … the number of pupils being about a hundred and thirty.
 The public are, therefore, indebted to Dr. Steel and his friends for their services in establishing this school.

-Throughout colonial Australia the first schools were partnered with the first churches.
-Mount Street school, the first in Pyrmont, was an offshoot of the Presbyterian Church, sharing its few assets and its many problems.
-Teachers were hard to recruit and harder to retain; the rented wooden house was frail and leaked; the toilets were inadequate and there was no play area; books were tattered and furniture shoddy.
+Teachers were hard to recruit and retain; the wooden house leaked; the toilets were inadequate and there was no play area; books were tattered and furniture shoddy.
 The school struggled to retain its status as a National School, recognised by the government.